SaviKoissi/Mathematical-Biology/README.md

 * **rnorm()** normal distribution

 When in for a simulation study there is a need to use a given distribution, it is advised to set seed to have the same output of the simulation in another computer with the same version of R software.
-Therefore you will use the function **set.seed()**
+Therefore, you will use the function **set.seed()**

 #### Statistical tests